 Health Information Exchange and MIPS/MACRA

-Join SHARE and send your data to the state’s immunization registry, which can help you earn the full 10% for this performance measure.
+Join SHARE and send data to the Arkansas immunization registry, which can help health care facilities earn the full 10% for this performance measure.
 The immunization registry reporting measure is the only yes/no performance score measure.

-Send care summaries, or continuity of care documents (CCDs), into the SHARE health information exchange, which counts as medium weight activity for the Improvement activities category (small practices need 2 medium-weighted activities or 1 high-weighted activity).
-You can also sign up with Direct Messaging from SHARE to send care summaries as part of referrals to other Direct-enabled providers.
+Send care summaries, or continuity of care documents (CCDs), into the SHARE health information exchange, which counts as medium weight activity for the Improvement Activities category (small practices need 2 medium-weighted activities or 1 high-weighted activity).
+Providers can also sign up for Direct Messaging from SHARE to send care summaries as part of referrals to other direct-enabled providers.

 Join SHARE and receive clinical results on your patients to improve your overall costs and utilization by educating patients on hospital utilization.
 (The cost category will measure the Medicare Part A and Part B costs of care related to inpatient hospital visits.)
 Next year, the weight of the cost category will account for 10% of overall MIPS score, so getting started now will be important to prepare for this shift.